American middle class: Household income controversy

 Household income is one of a household's attributes most commonly used to determine its class status but income may not always accurately reflect a household's position within society or the economy.
 Unlike personal income, household income does not reflect occupational achievement as much as it measures the number of income earners.
 Sociologist Dennis Gilbert acknowledges that a working-class household with two income earners may out-earn a single-income upper-middle-class household.
-For example, according to the US Department of Labor, two registered nurses could quite easily command a household income of $126,000 in 2006, while the median income for a lawyer was $94,930.

 Furthermore, household income fails to recognize household size.
 For example, a single attorney, earning $95,000, may have a higher standard of living than a family of four with an income of $120,000.
 Yet household income is still a commonly used class indicator.